DanEdens/Resume/resume.md

 - Took Key part in Franchise showcases and assisted during Marketing events such as filming TV commercials.
 - Worked with Corporate to help Field test new Products and Improve upon standards.
 - Developed Mobile Apps for Kitchen Use:
  1. Hands-Free Recipe App for Kitchen Tablet.
-  2. Mobile App for collecting Cooling log Data and scheduling Oven timers.
-  3. Mobile App for collecting Data on the accuracy of Daily On-hand Food Quantities.
+ 2. Mobile App for automatic Cooling logs, oven timer control, and recording accuracy of Daily On-hand Food Quantities.

 ### AMEC Earth & Environmental - Laboratory Technician
 08/2013 - 04/2014